microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

     Since Tailspin Toys and their current on-premises datacenter is in Milwaukee, WI.
 The nearest Azure Region to use will be North Central US.
 Their secondary Azure region for DR will be South Central US, as that's the Azure region pair for North Central US.

     The following pricing estimates are for their primary region.
 There will need to be additional discussions with Tailspin Toys to determine the extent of Disaster Recovery (DR) they require for this initial set of workloads being migrated to Azure.

+    The following price estimates are for "Pay as you go" pricing.
+Discounts for Reserved Instances and/or their EA agreement pricing will affect the final price estimates.

     _Web Application Front End_